Former Trump National Security Adviser Was Paid To Advise Russian Firms

 Everything You Need To Know About Russia And The Trump Administration

-Cummings has sent a letter to Trump, Defense Secretary James Mattis, and FBI Director James Comey, asking whether Flynn disclosed his communications with and payments from Russian agents during his vetting process as national security adviser.
+Cummings has sent a letter to Trump, Defense Secretary James Mattis and FBI Director James Comey, asking whether Flynn disclosed his communications with and payments from Russian agents during his vetting process for national security adviser.
 Flynn resigned from that role last month after it was revealed that he had misled Vice President Pence and other senior White House officials about his conversations with the Russian ambassador to the U.S.

 Michael Flynn Admits Lobbying May Have Benefited Turkish Government